nhphung216/nhphung216.github.io/_pages/cv.md

 {% include base_path %}
 ## Summary
-* A passionate developer focused on developing Mobile Application.
-Ability to problem-solving, critical thinking, and communication skills.
-Ability to work individually and in teams.
-Ensuring the best possible performance, the quality of the application.
-Researching new technologies to apply to future projects.
+* A mobile developer.
+I have the ability to problem-solving skills, communication skills, work individually and in teams, ensuring the best possible performance, the quality of the application, researching new technologies.
+I hope to become a passionate developer.
+I will contribute my efforts by developing interesting software.
+I will be very happy, what I have done and will do will help myself and those around me.

 ## Technical Skills
-* Understanding of OOP, design pattern, SOLID, data structures, and algorithms.
-* Experience with Java, Kotlin.
-* Familiar with Android Architecture Components framework.
+* Experience with Android application development (Java, Kotlin).
-* Knowledge of UI elements & layout, basic animation technique, able to customize and optimize the interface.
-* Experience with the Flutter project.
+* Experience with Flutter project (widgets, BLoC, stream, future..)
-* Familiar with tools: Android Studio, IntelliJ, Webstorm, Fabric, Appsee, Google Analytics, Open Project, Trello, Redmine, Github, GitLab, Firebase, Fastlane…
+* Familiar with tools: Android Studio, IntelliJ, Webstorm, Fabric, Appsee, Google Analytics, Open Project, Trello, Redmine, Github, GitLab, Firebase, Fastlane...
 * Experience working with Retrofit, RESTful, third-party libraries, and APIs.
 * Experience working with Angular, Ionic & Cordova, NodeJS, MongoDB, WebRTC.
 * Experience working with smart contract development on the Ethereum network using Solidity, Web3, Metamask.io.
-* Good mindset about UI/UX.
+* Good mindset about UI/UX, working with Figma, Invision, Sketch.
-* Have experience build, deploy, publishing apps on the App Store and Google Play.
+* Have experience build, deploying, publishing apps on the App Store and Google Play.

 ## Work experience
 ### Jun 2019 – Present: Mobile Leader, Senior Android Developer ([K-Soft at K-Group](https://k-group.asia/))
 * [Thegioitho](https://thegioitho.com/): The platform connects customers with a team of skilled workers, solve job problems for workers and the need to search for clients' workers at a reasonable cost.
+* Working as a developer and team leader.
+* Assign tasks and track the tasks progress of members.
+* Join product meetings.
+* Solve application problems.
+* Discuss and orientation the problem-solving of group members.
+* Implement the application registration and release

 ### May 2018 – May 2019: Senior Android Developer ([Dekla.io](https://www.linkedin.com/company/deklaio/about/))
 * [MyEtherPony](https://myetherpony.io/) lives within the Ethereum Blockchain network and each pony is attached with a unique Gene, that makes them not only one-of a kind but also inherently secure like other crypto assets.